ear mites in cats and dogs

 If you're a pet parent, chances are you've heard of ear mites.
 Ear mites are a common and contagious parasite in both cats and dogs.
-However, care must be taken to distinguish an ear mite infestation from an ear infection.
+However, care must be taken to distinguish a mite infestation from an ear infection.

 So, how can you tell the difference?
 The short answer is, you can’t.
 But your veterinarian can.

 Ear mite infestations are extremely itchy.
 Imagine how uncomfortable it would be to have tiny bugs crawling in your ear canal!
-In addition, ear mites come with a lot of “baggage”, which shows up as dry black discharge from your pet’s ear.
-This discharge resembles coffee grounds, and is composed of ear wax, some blood, ear mites and their waste.
+In addition, mites come with a lot of “baggage”, which shows up as dry black discharge from your pet’s ear.
+This discharge resembles coffee grounds, and is composed of ear wax, some blood, mites and their waste.

 If your veterinarian suspects ear mites, she will probably take a swab of the discharge to view it under a microscope.
 If you’re really lucky your veterinarian will have a video scope.
 With this, you will be able to see the mites yourself (strong stomachs recommended!).

 The majority of cases of ear mites are seen in cats, though dogs can catch them, too.
-Ear mites are spread through contact with another infected animal, so if one pet has ear mites, we should treat all the pets in the household.
+Mites are spread through contact with another infected animal, so if one pet has ear mites, we should treat all the pets in the household.
 It is important to treat ear mites because (besides being gross) their presence can lead to bacterial or fungal ear infections.
 Rest assured, though--ear mites are not zoonotic, meaning that they cannot be passed to you or anyone in your two-legged family.

 As for the specific treatment, your veterinarian probably has a favorite.
 Topical medications that go directly in the ear are quite effective at stopping ear mites in their tracks.
 Additionally, topical spot-on treatments, like Revolution and Advantage Multi, help control ear mites as well as heartworms, fleas and some intestinal parasites.
 Ask your veterinarian for the best option for your pet.